Updated: Oct 17

 There are 3 reasons why people with BPD need constant validation: doubt in self because of inconsistent parenting, fear of rejection, and being incompetent.

-Doubt in self because of inconsistent parenting The first reason for people with BPD seeking constant validation is inconsistent parenting.
+Doubt in self because of inconsistent parenting The first reason people with BPD seek constant validation is inconsistent parenting.
 Growing up in an environment where the rules and boundaries keep changing can prevent someone from learning what is right and wrong.
 They would be judged inconsistently each time they said or did something.

 Imagine having a pet and not telling the pet where it's allowed to use the bathroom.
 One day it uses the bathroom, and you yell at it, making the pet feel bad.
 The next day it uses the bathroom somewhere else, and you don't yell at it.
 If you do this in an inconsistent way, the pet can never figure out what's right and wrong.
 The pet eventually gets too scared to use the bathroom since there is a chance of getting yelled at.